 It's important that people planning to light fires in the open air know whether they can do so safely and legally.
 This means they need to know:

-- the current fire season in the area

-- whether any other prohibition applies
+- the current fire season in the area - whether any other prohibition applies

-- · whether a permit is required.

 We notify our communities, stakeholders and partners of fire season changes and restrictions and prohibitions under section 52 of the Act in several ways.
 These include: